What Are Wayfinding Signs?

 If you’re unsure of how many signs your particular building ought to have, consider things like the size of the building, the use of the building, and whether it needs to accommodate any special services.

-As mentioned above, wayfinding signs come in all shapes and sizes.
-Therefore there is not a single style solution to the question “What are wayfinding signs?”
+As noted above, wayfinding signs come in all shapes, sizes, and styles—there’s no one-size-fits-all solution when answering the question, “What are wayfinding signs?”

-If you need ideas on how or where to place wayfinding signs in the office of your business, try touring a government office to get a sense of how they do it.
+If you're looking for inspiration on how or where to place wayfinding signs in your own business or office, consider touring a government facility to see how they do it effectively.

 Icons and visual clues are a great way to help observers easily recognize the message of a sign.
 For example, like in the examples above, those blocky human stick figures are almost always used to represent restrooms.

-• A lowercase letter “i” represents an information centre or reception area.
+• A lowercase “i” for information or reception

-• A coffee cup represents the location of a cafe.
+• A coffee cup for a café or refreshment area

 These are some other common questions buyers often have about wayfinding signs in general: